(Last updated January 2019)

 More importantly though, is the stand-off we saw between buyers and sellers this summer.
 After the Fair Housing Plan was implemented, buyers felt they deserved a ‘deal’ but sellers refused to drop their prices.
 Instead a lot of sellers pulled their properties and decided it just wasn’t the time to sell.
 The fact that most sellers weren’t willing to ‘drop their pants’ is a clear sign of a well-funded and stable market.
 If the Fair Housing Plan isn’t going to force their hand, nothing will.

-With home prices holding above 2016’s numbers, condos will continue to be the affordable alternative.
+With home prices still quite high, condos will continue to be the affordable alternative.
 They will continue to sell and prices will continue to rise.
 There’s no doubt about it.

 Very High Demand for Commercial Real Estate